uumami/uumami.github.io/_posts/me.md

 title: about me
 date: 2024-02-13
 categories: [me]
-tags: [about,me]
+tags: [about, me]
 author: uumami
 ---

 # About Me

-I'm uumami funding [Vinlandia](https://en.wikipedia.org/wiki/Vinland_Saga_(manga)).
+I'm uumami funding [Vinlandia](<https://en.wikipedia.org/wiki/Vinland_Saga_(manga)>).
 Nobody has enemies, only [nakamas](https://onepiece.fandom.com/wiki/Talk:Nakama); yet, the only true enemy is entropy.
 I have studied and researched economics and computer science at an academic level, and biology as a hobby.
 Based in Mexico.

 (Communist) c/acc (not e/acc).
 Communism is closer to anarcho-capitalism than you would believe, yet the focus is on societal and individual freedom and not corportaions.
-Too se what i (and others) define as communism see *economic views* below.
+Too se what i (and others) define as communism see _economic views_ below.

 I really enjoy life, and that is the reason I want to be immortal, or at least contribute to future immortality.
 I really want to see how physics models, computational complexity and computability, video games, and food develop in the future, and spend more time with people in general (it is really nice).
 I find it really strange that some people want to die; for me, that is (mostly-) a symptom of the wicked and ruthless system we live in.
 Nevertheless violence, deception, or lies should never be the path.
 Any system that starts like that is just wrong, it has do develop from real actionable principles.

 I am part of [sonder.art](https://github.com/sonder-art)

 ## What I want to do

 I want to solve longevity.
 I think the data to simulate organisms (with omics-data?) under interventions is out there, scattered on the web or in real organisms.
 After conducting an extreme sample of that data, we can leverage it using AI models by creating pre-trained/unsupervised models ready to be consumed by the simulations.
 A huge milestone would be to simulate a complete cycle of a simple cell using models trained on data.
 Then we can move to other types of cells, tissues, organs, and then organisms.
 But for that to happen, we really need to gather a lot of data.
 So the first step should be to benchmark and combine the already existing pre-trained models that use omics data and molecules.

 ## What I really really want to do

 So basically, I want to be part of the humans that beat entropy, solve P vs NP and accolades, achieve immortality for every human/sentient-being that wants it, play video games, write sci-fi novels and sequels to Dune 6 (everything written by Brian Herbert is crap), eat all the food and drinks, leave the solar system, get to a [Kardashev-Civ](https://en.wikipedia.org/wiki/Kardashev_scale) level 4 or $ \Omega $ (total overdrive), watch anime, and just speak to my fellow humans.

 ## What I Like

 Aside from what I've already mentioned, I spend my time reading (I always talk about Dune II, IV, and the Three-Body Problem), bouldering/climbing, playing video games (like Civ 6 and Smash Bros), coding (like this), walking, music (math-rock, instrumental, jazz and j-pop/rock) and reading (again).

 ## What I've Done

 I have worked mostly in industry and tangentially in academia.
 My teams developed, trained, and deployed multiple AI systems to production that have been used by traditional retailers such as [Bimbo](https://en.wikipedia.org/wiki/Grupo_Bimbo) and subsidiaries, [Cinépolis](https://en.wikipedia.org/wiki/Cin%C3%A9polis), and [Pochteca](https://english.pochteca.net/) to name a few.
 I also worked as a data scientist, backend, ML engineer, and product owner at [superbio.ai](https://www.superbio.ai/).
 I designed half of the backend and cloud pipelines at the time while also trained and fine-tuned multiple models.
 I worked with many pretrained models focused on molecules, some omics-data and LLMs.